 MARGARET LYGON (d.1617)

 Margaret Lygon was the daughter of William Lygon or Ligon of Madresfield, Redgrove, and Lower Mitton, Worcestershire and Arle Court, Elmstone, Kemerton, and Staverton, Gloucestershire (d.
 September 29, 1567) and Eleanor Dennis (d.1579+).
-Her first husband was Sir Thomas Russell of Strensham and Witley, Worcestershire (c.1520-April 9, 1574) , as his second wife.
+She married Sir Thomas Russell of Strensham and Witley, Worcestershire (c.1520-April 9, 1574) , as his second wife.
 They had one son, Thomas (d.1633/4).
 In his will, dated April 3, 1574 and proved February 9, 1575, Margaret, as executrix, was to administer a legacy for the marriage of twenty poor maidens, pay £550 on the marriage of her stepson, John Russell, to Elizabeth Sheldon, and provide employment for “Old Humphrey” for the rest of his life.
-Margaret’s second husband was Sir Henry Berkeley of Bruton (d.1601).
-They had three sons and a daughter: Maurice (c.1577-May 1, 1617), Henry (d.1657), Edward (d. before February 3, 1654), and Margaret (d.1617+).
-Margaret left a will, dated February 9, 1617 and proved June 28, 1617, in which she left her son Sir Maurice Berkeley the wedding ring his father had given her, along with household stuff at Bruton and Norwood Park.
-Among other bequests, she left her daughter, by then married to Lewis Pollard, £100 worth of plate, and their daughter, Elizabeth Pollard, £200 of current English money along with her green mockado chest and everything inside it at the time of her death.
+Margaret married Sir Henry Berkeley of Bruton (d.1601).
+Their children were Maurice (c.1577-May 1, 1617), Henry (d.1657), Edward (d. before February 3, 1654), and Margaret (d.1617+).
+Lady Berkeley left a will, dated February 9, 1617 and proved June 28, 1617, in which she left her son, Sir Maurice Berkeley, the wedding ring his father had given her, along with household stuff at Bruton and Norwood Park.
+Her daughter, by then married to Lewis Pollard, was to have £100 worth of plate, and their daughter, Elizabeth Pollard, was bequeathed £200 of current English money along with her green mockado chest and everything inside it at the time of her death.
 The entire will can be found at http://www.oxford-shakespeare.com.

 MARY LYGON (1597-1647+)

 Mary Lygon was the daughter of Sir William Lygon of Madresfield, Worcestershire (1567-December 8, 1608) and Elizabeth Harwell.
 On June 13, 1622, she married Henry Bromley of Upton-on-Severn, Worcestershire (1596-1647).
-They were married for twenty-five years and had six children: John, Thomas, Elizabeth, Anna, Henry, and Mary, some of whom died young.
+Their children were John, Thomas, Elizabeth, Anna, Henry, and Mary.
 They lived at Ham Court.
 Bromley was High Sheriff of Worcestershire in 1627.
 Portrait: wedding portrait.

 see JUDITH AYLMER